bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 both mouse events and touch events so the resulting draw channel will work on both platforms.

-Let's take these helpers and compose a stream of events that capture the act of drawing.
+Let's take these helpers and compose a stream of messages that capture the act of drawing.

 {% highlight clojure %}